 Ms. Colgate was named a Washington DC Super Lawyer “Rising Star” for IP litigation six years in a row from 2013 through 2018.

-Ms. Colgate resides in Virginia.
-She is a successful amateur equestrian, competing in the Adult Amateur Jumper classes at “A-rated” horse shows with her mare “Ever So Clever.”
-Ms. Colgate is particularly interested in intellectual property issues that affect the equine industry — everything from patents and trademarks covering horse-related
+Ms. Colgate resides in Virginia with her family.
+She is a successful amateur equestrian, competing in Adult Amateur Jumper classes on her mare “Ever So Clever.”

 Representative District Court Cases: